GOkwori/Toons-Quiz/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [CN Toons Quiz](https://gokwori.github.io/CN-Toons-Quiz/).
+The site is deployed using GitHub Pages - [Toons Quiz](https://gokwori.github.io/CN-Toons-Quiz/).

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [CN Toons Quiz](https://gokwori.github.io/CN-Toons-Quiz/).
+2. Go to the repository for this project, [Toons Quiz](https://gokwori.github.io/CN-Toons-Quiz/).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and "/(root)", then press save.